stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 [^catalonia]: Or rather: Catalonia!
 [^finding_time]: Read: stolen time from other projects or was doing [white procrastination](http://paulgraham.com/procrastination.html).
 [^who_can]: As a rule of thumb I can explain what quantum mechanics is in 3h, if the other person knows what matrices are.
-I did it on biologists and they are fine.
+I did it to biologists and they are fine.
 [^classical]: Nomen omen!
 [^heisenberg]: Though, I have a strong preference in showing it as a Fourier transform property, for which QM is only incidental.
 Again, it's just a wave phenomenon (as interference or tunneling).